‘How about this guy? Half Vulcan…medical assistant…was assigned to give injections to the Klingon spy.’

 ‘This is wild speculation and inference, I will not stand here and…’

 ‘Captain.
 Captain.
 Calm down, I’m merely making a rhetorical point.
 I’m not saying he’s guilty.
 Of course not.
-I am my father’s daughter, I believe in a robust examination of every possibly point.
+I am my father’s daughter, I believe in a robust examination of every possibly aspect.
 Though isn’t it a coincidence that Simon Tarses, a man with Romulan blood, happens to be on the same ship as the only Romulan spy the Federation has ever exposed?’

 ‘Actually, there was a Vulcan a few episodes back who turned out to be Romulan…she was a spy…’